Diósd: History

 Diósd was first mentioned in 1417 under king Sigismund.

 Diósd is known in German by the name Orasch.
 The reason for this phenomenon is that after the Turkish invasion, the area was fully uninhabited.
 Swabians arrived from Southern Germany to repopulate the town and they were in majority there until the end of the second world war, when many of the Swabes were chased away.
 The Swabians in Diósd usually lived from making wine in wine cellars.
 Many of these cellars were made as big as normal houses to fit in the equipment used to make wine.
 Some of the wine cellars were longer than 100 meters.
 In the 1880s most of the vineyards were killed by Phylloxera.
 Since the cellars and storage houses became useless, they were converted into new residential houses.
 Most of these are still inhabited.
 Since most cellars still exist and many are located under the roads of the town, weight restrictions have to be taken seriously.

 After the vineyards died, the residentials planted peach trees.
 Almost all of these were finally destroyed in the 2000s when many new houses were built on the location of the peach orchards.

 At the beginning of the 20th century Diósd was part of the Fejér county.

-Since 1989, Diósd works in tight partnership with the German town Alsbach-Hähnlein in Hesse.
+Since 2013, Diósd works in tight partnership with the German town Alsbach-Hähnlein in Hesse.

-Until 1994, a radio station with many antennas existed in the northern part of Diósd.
+Until 1994, a radio station with a large number of antennas existed in the northern part of Diósd.
 Radio broadcasting had to be stopped because the M0 highway was built near the area.
 Today, only one antenna remains, and the radio station has been transformed into a radio and television museum.

 Since the 1990s, many new houses were built in the town since people wanted to move near Budapest.
 Because of this, the house numbers had to be reordered by the management of the town.
 They were however not successful, and today many houses have two or three house numbers which lead to confusion of non-local people.

 Diósd officially became a city on July 15, 2013.